 Change the values in the following two lines to match your screen resolution:

 Exit and save.

-Why the developers made this silly error, no one knows, but luckily it's easily fixed.
+Why the developers made this silly error, who knows, but it's easily fixed.

-4: Unpack the file into the main F.E.A.R. game folder.
+Download and unpack the file into the main F.E.A.R. game-folder.

 F.E.A.R. is now ready to launch

 If you find this, or any of the

 supporting me on Patreon